animehunter123/copypasta2/README.md

         ./start-webapp-on-host.sh
         ```

-    2. On a Linux Container on your docker host:
+    2. On a Linux Container on your docker host (This will change perms, so you need to rebuild if you want on host again):

         ```
         cd ./docker-build-scripts